Updated June 2017

 Having seen Fifty Shades, I couldn’t take Paul Spector particularly seriously but I did think he did a great job as the super creepy Paul.

-Also, with only 6 episodes in a season, it was easy to knock them off quickly and in better news still, a third series recently went to air.
+Also, with only 6 episodes in a season, it was easy to knock them off quickly and in better news still, a third series recently went to air which I still need to catch up on.

 FAVOURITE CHARACTER: Stelllaaaa